bbopt/nomad/doc/user_guide/source/AdvancedFunctionalities.rst

 convergence of the algorithm.
 Concerning other aspects, the algorithm given here is similar to the program PSD-MADS given with NOMAD 3.

+The management of parallel processes is done using OpenMP.
+To use PSD-MADS, set parameter ``PSD_MADS_OPTIMIZATION`` to ``true``.
+Thread 0 is used for the pollster.
+The next ``PSD_MADS_NB_SUBPROBLEM`` threads are used for subproblems.
+If this parameter is not set, it is computed using ``PSD_MADS_NB_VAR_IN_SUBPROBLEM``.
+Remaining available threads are not used for algorithmic management or point generation, only for point evaluation.
+An example of usage of PSD-MADS in library mode is in ``$NOMAD_HOME/examples/advanced/library/PSDMads``.